 As educators, it is vital that we make our classrooms safe, inclusive, and empowering for all students–especially our more marginalized or at-risk students.
 I am going to focus on strategies and ways to ensure that your transgender students feel safe and empowered in your classroom.
 For more information on transgender students’ rights and laws, click here for a quick fact sheet!

-- Some part of your classroom decor should welcome or affirm LGBT+ identities.
+- Some part of your classroom decor and curriculum should welcome or affirm LGBT+ identities.
 When a student first walks into a classroom, they are surveying the walls and the resources provided for them.
 When students see a display, a quote, or a sign that indicates that your room is a safe place for queer and trans students, that can make all of the difference.
 While I hope to one day live in a world where students always feel this way in every classroom, it is not a secret that many teachers, schools, districts, or communities are not only not inclusive, but can be completely discriminatory (even if it’s illegal) or downright dangerous.
 Having a classroom that does not just “tolerate” their identity, but celebrates it and unapologetically affirms it can instantly make them feel at ease.
 This also includes having a diverse LGBT library in your classroom!
-(Ideally, your curriculum itself should be more inclusive–which will be a future blog post!)
+Also, integrate LGBT voices in your curriculum as well.

 - Be mindful of calling roll that first day!
 If possible, I would avoid calling roll altogether.
 Instead, go around to each student and have them tell you what their name is.
 If you have a seating chart, consider writing their names on post-it notes on the desk instead of calling the names out.
 If you prefer saying names, try calling out last names instead of first names.
-A teacher taking roll can cause a great deal of anxiety for trans students if the name on your roster was the one given to them at birth.
+A teacher taking roll can cause a great deal of anxiety for trans students if the name on your roster is not their correct name.
 If you have a trans student with a different name than on your roll and you will be absent one day, it would also be appropriate for you to write a note to your substitute with the student’s corrected name to avoid the discomfort that may go along with this.

 - Use the first day of school to get to know students with a silent index card exit slip at the end of the period.
 I have a few other questions I put on these cards to get to know my students better (Something you’re excited about, something you’re nervous about, a question you still have) and you have a few options for the last question.
-You can ask ALL students to write down their pronouns in order to have all of your students to think about gender and gender identity and disrupt a cis-heteronormative way of thinking, OR you can ask students to write down any last important thing about them.
-If you choose the latter, I strongly recommend you give the examples of pronouns, preferred names/nicknames, etc. Some students may feel too shy, uncomfortable, or even fearful of having that face-to-face conversation with their teacher.
+I ask ALL students to write down their pronouns in order to have all of your students to think about gender and gender identity and disrupt a cis-heteronormative way of thinking and to normalize this practice.
+Some students may feel too shy, uncomfortable, or even fearful of having that face-to-face conversation with their teacher.
 This provides them a low-stakes way to tell you about this important aspect of their identity.

 - Check-in with the student quietly before/after class.
 If there was a student who mentioned their gender identity or wrote you a note on their exit slip, still follow up with them.
 There are a few questions that I think are especially important to ask your students: